gijsmater/ICC/README.md

 With this project you can do the following:
-1. Writing a C# objects to a ICC message (.txt file) with data validation.
+1. Writing C# objects to an ICC message (.txt file) with data validation.
 2. Reading a ICC message and transforming it to C# objects.

 ## .NET Standard